Muirfield/pocketmine-plugins/KillRate/README.md

   * Added more events
   * Added support for RankUp (Suggested by @rock2rap)
   * Code clean-ups
+  * Thanks to @rock2rap for helping test it
 * 2.0.1: Bug fixes
   * Removed KillRateEx inclusion
   * dump messages.ini if no language defined.